Copyright 2025-2026 Thousand Brains Project

 if self.following_pc_counter == self.max_pc_bias_steps:

-logging.debug("Changing preference for pc-type.")
+logger.debug("Changing preference for pc-type.")

-logging.debug(f"Previous pref. for min-directions: {self.min_dir_pref}")
+logger.debug(f"Previous pref. for min-directions: {self.min_dir_pref}")

 self.min_dir_pref = not (self.min_dir_pref)